LLSullivan/QuantMethods2/README.md

 # QuantMethods2
-Modules from Quantitative Methods in the Life Sciences 2 at University of Missouri - 2022

 Here I have uploaded all of the required materials for 3 modules in the Advanced Quantitative Methods in the Life Sciences course that I taught at University of Missouri.
 There are three modules:  1) Data Reproducibility, 2) Generalized Linear Models, and 3) Multivariate Models.
 Within each module you will see folders that contain the following listed below.